Abextm/libsndfile/README.md

 There are some recommended packages to enable all features of libsndfile:

-1. Ogg, Vorbis and FLAC libraries and headers to enable these formats support
+1. Ogg, Opus, Vorbis and FLAC libraries and headers to enable these formats support
 2. ALSA development package under Linux to build sndfile-play utility
 3. Sndio development package under BSD to build sndfile-play utility